 Another option is to wait just a few hours and do a few seconds of vigorous stirring every hour.
 In both methods, you replace time with agitation for a roughly equal extraction.
 But the resulting brew may not be as smooth or as well-rounded as a long-steeped cold brew.
 It’s a trade-off between convenience and flavor profile.

-What Is the Best Ratio for Cold Brew Coffee?
+What Is the Best Ratio?

 Getting the proper coffee grounds to water ratio is crucial in achieving a well-balanced and flavorful cold brew.
-We recommend starting with the 1:5 ratio from the recipe above, which is a general guideline for beginners.
+I recommend starting with the 1:5 ratio from the recipe above, which is a general guideline for beginners.
 But the fun of making coffee at home is the experimentation, and altering the ratio for cold brew is super easy!

 Adjusting the brew ratio allows you to tailor the strength of your cold brew.
 If you prefer a milder flavor, you can increase the water-to-coffee ratio, while those who enjoy a bolder, more concentrated flavor can do the opposite.
 You will see successful recipes ranging from 1:4 all the way to 1:12.
 You may also find that various coffee beans may react differently, so feel free to adjust the ratio accordingly.